 Students enrolled in EDL 5300, Supervision for Evaluation and School Improvement, are required to complete a school-based intervention project that demonstrates ability in collection, analysis, interpretation, and use of data.
 The project must be based on an actual school need identified as a result of data analysis and approved by the school principal.
 The project is to be a program designed by the candidate that is intended to address the identified need.
 Since the project will be unique to the school setting, the candidate must define "program" in terms of the project created.
 Ideally, the program would integrate students, staff, families, and the community; however, candidates must allow the data to determine the direction taken.
 Candidates, in consultation with the school principal or designee, must determine what sources of data will contribute to the project's topic.
 Candidates are expected to use existing data to ensure that the project topic is selected objectively and not based on, for example, a questionnaire the candidate creates and distributes comprised of questions of interest to the candidate.
 This could result in a skewed project topic selection.
 A group of faculty and cooperating teachers collaborated to create the student learning impact assessment to align with (at the time) new Louisiana Compass and Common Core State Standards' expectations.
 The assessment requires candidates to plan for, create, administer, and analyze student learning.
 Candidates then reflect on and make instructional decisions based on their analyses.
 The assessment is aligned to InTASC standards and possesses content validity.
 A panel of 8 EPP faculty each conducted four independent rubric-based evaluations of anonymous lesson plan work samples submitted by candidates in four different initial teacher preparation programs.
 Analyses were conducted using the Lawshe Content Validity Ration (CVR) statistic (validity) and the Fisher Intra-class Correlation Coefficient (ICC) for reliability.
 The benchmark performance is that students earn a rating of 2 on each criterion.
 This is a new SLO for the 2017-2018 assessment cycle.
+For 2018-2019, it was decided that this action-based research project would be evaluated using a rubric collaboratively developed by EDL faculty and based on academic standards indicative of graduate level work.
+The benchmark performance is that at least 90% of students will meet or exceed standards with their project.

 2017-2018: Target met with candidates performing at or above the expected benchmark rating of 2 on each criterion with a range of 2.93-3.00 across all standard elements.
+2018-2019: Target met with 100% of students meeting or exceeding rubric standards.